-In this article, we have talked about the different kinds of Group Discussion and have also provided examples for your understanding.
+In this article, we have talked about the different types of Group Discussion and have also provided examples for your understanding.

 A typical GD comprises of a small group of candidates.
 Each group is then given a topic for discussion.
 The topic can be general or specific.
 Example: Kashmir Conflict or just a phrase saying "Where there's a will there's a way".